NASCAR Driver Development Program

-The Drive for Diversity (D4D) program is a development system instituted by the American auto racing league NASCAR.
+The NASCAR Driver Development Program (formerly known as Drive for Diversity / D4D) program is a development system instituted by the American auto racing league NASCAR.
 The program's purpose is to attract minority and female individuals to the sport, primarily as drivers, but also including ownership, sponsorship, and crew member roles, and to attract a more diverse audience to the sport.
 Before an applicant is accepted into the program, their resumes are checked by NASCAR officials.
 The system is similar to a driver development program where applicants progress through minor-league and regional racing levels to prepare them for a possible shot at one of NASCAR's three national series.
 The program was started during the 2004 season by NASCAR marketing executives in order to attract female and minority fans and drivers to the historically white and male-dominated sport.
 The year before, Joe Gibbs Racing, along with former athletes Reggie White and Magic Johnson, had started a similar program.

+NASCAR changed the name of the program to the "Driver Development Program" in 2025.